 Optional homework: students learn about the U.N.
 Sustainable Development Goals, and #16 in particular: Build peaceful and sustainable societies.

-Together, walk around the school grounds and region around the school, observing plants, use of space, and ways to make the shared space better, and taking notes about the assets and libilities around them.
+Together or separately, walk around the school grounds and region around the school, observing plants, use of space, and ways to make the shared space better, and taking notes about the assets and libilities around them.

-Back in the classroom, discuss some things they observed and what issues they saw that could be improved.
+Discuss some things they observed and what issues they saw that could be improved.
 Write their ideas on large sticky notes.
 Pose this question for think, pair, and share: Is it our responsibility or just nice to take care of nature?

 Review all the ideas and ask the students to think about which one they care most about.
 It might be a polluted or neglected area or a potential new use for an area.
 Work together to put their ideas in order (move the sticky notes) from what they'd like to address most to least.
 Discuss the possibilities and barriers of each.